hero media

 Camping and caravan parks

-9. Barwon River Holiday Park
+9. Geelong Holiday Park

 a spacious cabin for groups at Barwon River Holiday Park, Geelong accommodation

-Located among the gum trees on the banks of the Barwon River, a 10-minute cruise from central Geelong, Barwon River Holiday Park offers various stays for budget-conscious travellers.
+Located among the gum trees on the banks of the Barwon River, a 10-minute cruise from central Geelong, Geelong Holiday Park offers various stays for budget-conscious travellers.
 Roll in your caravan to seize a powered camp site or treat the clan to a multi-bedroom cabin complete with a spacious patio.
 When you’re not soaking up the serenity, there’s two swimming pools, an undercover barbecue area, a basketball half-court, a camp kitchen, a laundry, multiple amenity blocks, a kiosk, a giant jumping pillow, two playgrounds, hireable pedal go-karts and even a small dinosaur garden to take advantage of.

 Address: 153 Barrabool Rd, Belmont, Geelong